northpr/face_recognition/README.md

-# Face recogition by using DeepFace
+# Facial Recognition for Attendance system